simonireilly/kafka-webhook-dispatcher/README.md

 # Architecture

+Document Architecture decisions using [ADR TOOLS](https://github.com/npryce/adr-tools) **If you cannot install the tools then use the provided template**

 ## Webhooks Received

 - single receiving topic enter the persist-and-validate consumer:
   - This consumer persists all webhooks and validates them afterward.
   - Then if it is invalid it will not send it on to the next consumer.
   - Valid uuid's are passed onto the next topic

 ## Webhooks URL Monitor

 - Unique URL's should be persisted and monitored
   - When a message arrived with a new URL this URL is added to the ENDPOINTS table
   - This URL is monitored periodically for availability

 ## Webhooks Dispatcher

 - single delivering topic from the webhooks received consumer will be dispatched here:
   - This consumer will poll the URL provided for the webhooks and send the webhooks on to the next stage

 # Developer